-With an unemployment rate of over 30% (before Covid-19), the challenges facing Floyd County, Kentucky are staggering.
-We focus on efforts on home repairs, wheelchair ramps, and food security.
+With an unemployment rate of over 30%, the challenges facing Floyd County, Kentucky are staggering.
+We focus our efforts on home repairs, wheelchair ramps, and food security.

 Each year we repair dozens of homes in Floyd, Johnson, Magoffin and Martin Counties.
 We replace bathrooms, floors, ceilings, underpinning, and sometimes, the kitchen sink.
-We build wheelchair ramps for the elderly.
+We build wheelchair ramps for the elderly or an individual with mobility issues.
 We basically do whatever we can to create a safe place to call home for dozens of families each year.

 Volunteers, guided by local contractors, fuel our home repair program.
 Groups come from neighboring cities and states to stay at the Auxier Center to enjoy the beauty of the Appalachian Mountains, and offer a helping hand to the region.
 Their financial support and willingness to lend a hand is critical to the success of our program.

 The Auxier Center also serves as an emergency food pantry for families living the area.
-Each month we provide emergency food supplies for fifty families.
-During the Covid-19 pandemic, we served twice as many families each month.
+Each month we provide emergency food supplies for seventy-five families.

 Volunteers are responsible for their own transportation, bedding, towels, and toiletries.
 We handle the rest.
-We can comfortable house groups of 35 in semi-private or bunk-style air-conditioned rooms, with nine shared bathrooms.
+We can comfortably house groups of up to 25 in semi-private or bunk-style air-conditioned rooms, with nine shared bathrooms.

 Volunteers enjoy delicious home-cooked meals that are prepared and served daily by our staff.
 A variety of fruits and vegetables are available with every meal.
 However, we cannot accommodate specific dietary restrictions.
 Many groups choose to enjoy supporting a local restaurant for one evening meal.

 “After 50 years I’m able to remain in my home.
 I just couldn’t do it without you and this ramp helps me to live independently and not to give my home up.
-I just feel very thankful for what you’ve come to do for me.” – Helena, homeowner in eastern Kentucky
+I just feel very thankful for what you’ve come to do for me.” – Homeowner in Eastern Kentucky